xiix0/scam/README.md

-You will lose your present job and have to become a door to door mayonnaise salesman.
+You will have a long and unpleasant discussion with your supervisor.